Speaking of Babies

 “He’ll be fine, Amora.
 Believe me, you want to see what I have to show you.
 It’s a secret unlike anything you’ve ever witnessed.”

-Again, she flickered a glance at her best friend, wishing he was in her pocket of time so he could tell her what sort of devious plan Edgar was brewing.
+Again, she flickered a glance at her best friend, wishing he was in her pocket of time so he could fill her in on whatever devious plan Edgar was brewing.

 “Amora, trust me,” her tempter cooed.